Younes617/Bachelor-thesis2018/README.md

-For my thesis I created models that could predict which CUDA implementation for the graph processing task triangle counting would have the fastest execution time.
+For my thesis I created models that could predict which CUDA implementation for the graph processing task triangle counting, would have the fastest execution time.

 The algorithms I used and (slightly) edited were taken from github:
 Adam Polak's algorithm: